clawfire/super-fiesta/README.md

 - [ ] Add the possibility to specify the watermark transparency
 - [ ] Add resizing options to also generate original ratio pictures but with lower size, optimized for web sharing in terms of quality and weight, including watermark
 - [ ] Persist the user preferences in a configuration file

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Contact
+Thibault Milan - hello@thibaultmilan.com

+## Acknowledgments
+* Thanks to [ROAST](https://dice.fm/promoters/roast-p9ky) London for the design inspiration
+* Thanks to the Python community for the great libraries